hull/hull-connectors/README.md

 Then you can start it with the `yarn dev` script:
 `dotenv -e .env.hull-foo yarn dev hull-foo`

+**How to start a connector and expose it through ngrok**

+Start the connector with `yarn combined hull-foo`

 **How to start connector in production mode?**

 First build the production dist: